cwgrldotty/Sand-Crab-PSU-Data/README.md

 Carapace Width	Measurement of width of crab shell at first leg	mm	N/A	N/A	N/A Collection Date	Date  - day and month of 2017 that crabs we collected from the beach	NA	NA	NA	NA Death Date	Day and month of 2017 that adult sand crabs died during laboratory experiment	NA	NA	NA	NA
-# of days alive	Number of days adult crab lived during laboratory experiment	days	NA	NA	NA
+# Number of days alive	Number of days adult crab lived during laboratory experiment	days	NA	NA	NA
 Enviro Plastics present Y/N	N = not present Y= fibers other than yellow polypropylene present	Y or N	NA	NA	NA
-# of Yellow fibers ingested
+# Number of Yellow fibers ingested
 	Number of yellow polypropylene fibers ingested by adult crabs in experiment	number	0= none 1-50 = number of fibers	NA	NA
-# of days with viable eggs	Number of days that an adult crab carried viable eggs in her clutch during the experiment	number	NA	NA	NA
+# Number of days with viable eggs	Number of days that an adult crab carried viable eggs in her clutch during the experiment	number	NA	NA	NA
 Reach larval stage Y/N	Y= eggs collected had reached larval stage during experiment  N= larval stage was not reached	Letter	NA	NA	NA
-# of stages	Number of larval stage changes in egg clutch from time of adult crab collection until adult crab death	numbers	NA	NA	NA
+# Number of stages	Number of larval stage changes in egg clutch from time of adult crab collection until adult crab death	numbers	NA	NA	NA
 Egg stage end of experiment	The number that corresponds to the egg development stage as described by Boolootian et al 1959	Numbers

 Ex.
 1= development stage 1	NA	NA	NA